 You can also look at rankings for America's cities with the calmest weather.

 Most Heavy Rainstorms

-New Orleans tops the list of US cities that tolerate the greatest number of major rainstorms a year.
-The city averages nearly 20 days annually when an inch or more of rain pelts down.
+Miami and New Orleans top the list of US cities that tolerate the greatest number of major rainstorms a year.
+These cities average over 20 days annually when an inch or more of rain pelts down.

 |New York, New York||13.6|

 |Virginia Beach, Virginia||13.2|

 Buffalo most often digs out from under heavy, single-day dumps of snow, typically four times a year.
 It's neighboring city, Rochester is close behind.

 These 15 American cities endure over one day a year when at least 5 inches of snow lands.